antronerds/r2-training-courses/docs/MSCADN_interim_course_R2.md

 The resulting graph is a very insightful representation that summarizes the 800 genes that we were looking at in the previous heatmap.

 Within this dataset, also the 4 pairs are represented from the earlier analyses.
 We can make these stand out a bit by drawing lines between the samples from every pair.
 For this, R2 has sample_paths, which are comma separated samples that will be connected by a line.
-These can have a thickness, and a color associated : separated.
-A new line can be started by using a ; .
+These can have a thickness, and a color associated, separated by a _:_.
+A new line can be started by using a *;* .

-- within the sample paths paste **gsm2413241,gsm2413246:#eeeeee;gsm2413239,gsm2413243:#eeeeee;gsm2413242, gsm2413245:#eeeeee;gsm2413240,gsm2413244:#eeeeee;** and press Submit.
+- within the *Sample paths* field paste **gsm2413241,gsm2413246:#eeeeee;gsm2413239,gsm2413243:#eeeeee;gsm2413242, gsm2413245:#eeeeee;gsm2413240,gsm2413244:#eeeeee;** and press Submit.
 - We can also make the samples stand out a bit better by marking them using the 'samples to mark'.
 Paste the following into this field **gsm2413241,gsm2413246,gsm2413239,gsm2413243,gsm2413242,gsm2413245,gsm2413240, gsm2413244:#222222;** and press Submit.

 We have now seen the very basic usage of signature scores.
-R2 has many more options, that you can explore by yourself if you want.

 In the signature plot we can again see that the MES cell lines are mingled with the neural crest cells, which are the cells from which neuroblasts can develop.